 4 The relevant language in the CBA says that the WPAF is “incorporated by reference” into the PAF.

-5 Additional detailed information regarding the handling and contents of the WPAF may be found in current instructions on the APS Web site or in various provisions within the Academic Policy Manual.
+5

-PRIVATE FILES
+CONFIDENTIAL FILES

-Department chairs, college/school deans, and other academic administrators may maintain private files.
+Department chairs, college/school Deans, and other academic administrators may maintain confidential files.
 These files may contain correspondence, notes of meetings or conversations, and other data.

-The contents of these private files may not be used as the basis of a personnel recommendation or action.
+The contents of these confidential files may not be used as the basis of a personnel recommendation or action.

-These private files are maintained at the discretion of the individual responsible for the file.
+These confidential files are maintained at the discretion of the individual responsible for the file.

 HANDLING OF FILES FOR PART-TIME LECTURERS

-Departments maintain aaculty ffairs, part-time lecturer application pool file and may maintain a private file on all active part-time lecturers.
+Departments maintain a pool of part-time applications housed in Faculty Affairs, which they can access.

 The part-time lecturer application pool file contains the position applications for all candidates for part-time positions.
-The application of each candidate for a part-time position is maintained in the file for five (5) years from the date of submission.
+The application of each candidate for a part-time position is maintained electronically for up to three (3) years from the date of submission.

 Access to the part-time lecturer application pool file is limited to persons authorized access in the conduct of university business.
 Individual applicants shall not have access to the part-time lecturer pool application files.

 Departments shall review the part-time lecturer application pool file prior to making nominations for part-time positions.
-Additionally, if an individual who has been previously employed by the University applies for a temporary position, whether full- time or part-time, the contents of the candidate's PAF shall also be considered.
+Additionally, if an individual who has been previously employed by the University applies for a temporary position, whether full- time or part-time, the contents of the candidate's PAF, if available, shall also be considered.

 MEDICAL AND POLICE RECORDS